turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 	- This can render fonts to the screen

 - wiGraphicsDevice
-	- This is the low-level rendering interface.
-It must implement either DirectX1, DirectX12 or Vulkan (at the moment)
+	- This is the interface for the graphics API abstraction.
+It is higher level than a graphics API, but these are the lowest level of rendering commands the engine offers.
 	- See wiGraphicsDevice_DX11 for DirectX11 rendering interface
-	- See wiGraphicsDevice_DX12 for DirectX12 rendering interface
+	- See wiGraphicsDevice_DX12 for DirectX12 rendering interface (experiemntal)
-	- See wiGraphicsDevice_Vulkan for Vulkan rendering interface
+	- See wiGraphicsDevice_Vulkan for Vulkan rendering interface (experimental)

 - There are many other classes that you can find here, such as wiEmittedParticle, to render emitter components.

-You can see a quickstart guide on the following picture regarding the most common rendering resources:
+The following quick reference shows an overview of common resource formats and spaces:

 ![InformationSheet](information_sheet.png)